 Scholarships and bursaries for aspiring legal aid lawyers can be found on the Young Legal Aid Lawyers site.

 Scholarships from the Inns of Court for aspiring barristers seeking to do a law conversion/GDL and beyond for Bar courses and pupillage are available.

-Information about scholarships can also be found on the postgraduate search website.
+Information about postgraduate scholarships in general can be found on the Prospects website.

-Latest news: Scholarships to cover Solicitors Qualifying Exam (SQE) fees are in development, available via Kaplan, the SQE asessment provider.
+Latest news: Scholarships to cover Solicitors Qualifying Exam (SQE) fees are in development, available via Kaplan, the SQE assessment provider.
 More information, including amounts and application criteria, will be available in due course.

 Sponsorship from employers

 The costs of GDL, LPC or SQE preparation courses may be covered by certain law firms, large international corporations or other legal services providers, depending on the terms of the contract offered to you.
 However, early application for training contracts or work placements for qualifying work experience is needed in many cases.
 Often applications need to be made two years ahead of starting work for the organisation

 NB: Applicants wishing to seek sponsorship from prospective employers should note that some employers will only offer sponsorship for their prospective employees’ training courses, if their prospective employees have not yet started a course, or if the course is run at a particular institution.
 If you have already started a course or accepted an offer on a course an employer does not have links with, you may be expected to make a new application to the employer's preferred institution, or continue to self fund your studies.

 You are, nevertheless, encouraged to submit applications for courses if you have not yet gained sponsorship, as the LawCAB team are able to update your course choice information for you at any point during the application period.